sububer/alg-trader/README.md

 ![1mo training data](media/06_1month_classification_report.png)

 #### Increasing/Decreasing SMA Short/Long Rolling Windows
 The SMA short/long feature parameters were tuned using values of 10/60(short/long) and 8/75(short/long), with training data periods of 1 month and 2 months respectively.
+The 10/60 SMA resulted in cumulative returns of about `1.5`, while the 08/75 SMA underperformed the acutal data.

 **1mo Training Data, 10/60 SMA**
 ![1mo training data, 10/60 SMA](media/07_1mo_10_60_sma_plot.png)